24 Best Bug Tracking Tools in 2026

 Best for: Open-source bug tracking with access control.

-MantisBT is another bug tracking tool that’s open source.
+MantisBT is another issue tracking system that’s open source.

 Key features: